 Perform System File Check-up

-Using the System File Checker feature scan for operating system files that have been deleted, moved or renamed.
-System File Checker, which uses files stored on your operating system installation media, will automatically restore required files.
+Using the System File Checker feature scan for operating system files that have been removed, moved or renamed.
+System File Checker, which uses files stored on your operating system installation media, will automatically restore required data.

 1. Press Windows Key + X; select Command Prompt (Admin).